-- Toroidal devices such as the Stellarator and Tokamak - Need for a rotational transform to short out the vertical electric field caused by the ∇B drift - This can either be created using shaped coils (Stellarators) or by running a current in the plasma (Tokamaks) - Calculated the "classical" transport of particles and energy out of a tokamak.
-This gave a wildly unrealistic confinement - This lecture we'll look at one reason why...
+- Toroidal devices such as the Tokamak - Need for a rotational transform to short out the vertical electric field caused by the ∇B and curvature drifts - This can either be created using shaped coils (Stellarators) or by running a current in the plasma (Tokamaks) - We calculated the "classical" transport of particles and energy out of a tokamak.
+This gave a wildly unrealistic confinement

+This lecture we'll look at one reason why...